Why is my Nespresso blinking orange light and how to Fix?

 Blink orange and then turn white for 3 secondThe machine needs to be descaled urgently

-If the orange light blinks twice, then you must clean your Nespresso machine thoroughly.
+If the orange light blinks twice in a second, then you must clean your Nespresso machine thoroughly.
 Follow the below-mentioned steps and see if they solve your problem.

 • Open the head of the Machine to eject any previously used capsules.

-• Take a paper towel or piece of cloth, and gently slide it around the machine parts.
+• Take a paper towel or piece of cloth, and gently wipe all the machine parts.

 • Open the head of the machine and clean the area where coffee capsules are placed and also wipe all the moving parts of the machine with that cloth.